goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ## CLion {#configuration-clion}

-The key functionality that will make CLion able to index is the use of [Compilation Database](https://www.jetbrains.com/help/clion/compilation-database.html).
+The key functionality that will make CLion able to index is the use of a [Compilation Database](https://www.jetbrains.com/help/clion/compilation-database.html).

-colcon tool lets users generate the `compile_commands.json` file required for loading them into CLion with following argument:
+The `colcon` tool lets users generate the `compile_commands.json` file required for loading them into CLion with following argument:

 ```bash
 colcon build --cmake-args -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 ```

-You can find more information on it from [colcon documentation](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json).
+You can find more information on this file in the [colcon documentation](https://colcon.readthedocs.io/en/released/user/how-to.html#cmake-packages-generating-compile-commands-json).

 ### Building

-You can use the Terminal within the Clion to do the building.
+You can use the Terminal within Clion to do the building.

 Make sure you went through the @ref building "Building" instructions.
-Because in order to be able to debug your code with Clion, you should compile with either `Debug` or `RelWithDebInfo` flags.
-You can use `RelWithDebInfo` most of the times without problems.
+In order to be able to debug your code with Clion, you should compile with either `Debug` or `RelWithDebInfo` flags.
+You can use `RelWithDebInfo` most of the time without problems.

 ```bash
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_EXPORT_COMPILE_COMMANDS=1